 In his 1986 essay 'Painting as Model', Yve-Alain Bois described the history of modernist painting as a continuous game in which a series of matches are played out.
 The match never exhausts the game, he argued, it merely constitutes another episode or development within it.
 His argument for the inexhaustibility of modernist painting is a fitting framework through which to understand Hunter's perseverance with the medium throughout times of its utter unfashionability and alleged obsolescence.
 His work of the 1960s and 1970s resolutely avoided any sort of direct social, cultural or political comment, yet it remained in dialogue with shifts in avant-garde taste; his work after 1983, on the other hand, conveyed an extreme ambivalence to extrinsic factors.
 This second body of work thus conveyed an utter disregard for avant-gardist squealing about the end of painting, and in this respect, it pushed Bois' argument that the history of painting has persisted through an endless series of extinctions and resuscitations to a limit point.
 Hunter came to reject the idea of painting as an historical activity: the idea that painting is inside history, or should somehow respond to it (this is, strangely enough, a deeply historical, deeply modern idea).
 It is not that Hunter's work lost its historical significance; indeed, his status among the elite Australian abstractionists of the late twentieth century was (and is) beyond doubt.
 Rather, Hunter's work was freed from history in the sense that his practice unfolded one painting at a time in an endless, ritualistic procession that moved according to its own internal rhythm.
 Hunter's later abstractions answered only to the self-referential, self-generative rules of his painterly system.
 The main appearance of history within Hunter's insular logic of production was The Field, the apparition that he was unable or unwilling to forget.

 In his essay published in the exhibition catalogue, Tom Nicholson identified a further layer of allusiveness in the centrism of Hunter's designs: the 'small Y shape' at the centre of the later works, 'the most delicately created geometry of the painting, and the most intimate to glean—which Hunter … spoke about as being a vagina'.
 This observation raises the issue of gender in Hunter's paintings, which has not been previously considered in any depth.
-In their vaginal iconology, Hunter's paintings invoke what feminist artists such as Judy Chicago and Miriam Schapiro, as well as critic Lucy Lippard, who during her 1975 trip to Melbourne stormed into Pinacotheca and demanded increased representation of women artists, termed 'central core' imagery.
-Chicago envisioned that the latter—abstract forms, usually symmetrical, that structurally resemble a vagina— would form the basis of a 'new visual language for women artists.
-Hunter's use of this emblem of essential female visuality in 1985, a decade after Lippard's challenge to Pollard, did nothing to change the problem of the under-representation of women at Pinacotheca.
-In reality, one could argue that Hunter's masculinist appropriation of central core imagery travestied Lippard's feminist art utopia.
-The lone male artist's depiction of female genitalia—the conjuring of an absence in its absence—was a game he played for himself (and with himself).
-It was masturbation-for-masturbation's sake, wanker's art, an erotic-geometric complex.
+Due to their vaginal iconology, Hunter's paintings inadvertently appropriate what feminist artists such as Judy Chicago and Miriam Schapiro, as well as influential critic Lucy Lippard, who during her 1975 trip to Melbourne stormed into Pinacotheca and demanded increased representation of women artists, called 'central core' imagery: an abstract form that structurally resembles a vagina, which they equated with an essential female visuality, a 'new visual language' for women artists that would reclaim and celebrate the female form.
+Hunter's appropriation of the vaginal form in 1985, a decade after Lippard's challenge to Pollard, did nothing to change the problem of the under-representation of women at Pinacotheca.
+In reality, one could argue that Hunter travestied Lippard's feminist art utopia through subjecting the essential symbol of the 'second sex' to masculinist appropriation.
+The depiction of the female organ by the male artist alone in his studio—the conjuring of an absence in its absence—was a game he played for himself (and with himself).
+It was masturbation-for-masturbation's sake, wanker's art, even Platonic pornography, an erotic-geometric complex.

 In one sense, as Nicholson argues, the vaginal suggestiveness of Hunter's later abstractions demystifies or secularises his traffic with pure geometry, gives a worldly slant to his monastic routine.
 Yet the opposite is also true: the figurative suggestion of the sex organ elevates it to the status of a sacred entity, and its repetition embodies a kind of ritual worship.
 Hunter's repetition of the vagina, spiritualised through geometry, indicates that his urge to start again with the 'first painting' was at bottom a desire to return to the origin of the world.
 What this meant for Hunter was different to the fleshy solidity of Courbet's depiction of the vagina in Origin of the World (1866), a work that stands at the origin of modernism.
 Contemplation of the void in Hunter's works, by contrast, involved a womb-like immersion in which the distinction between self and other was dissolved, washed away by an oceanic feeling.
 The void was not an object looked at from a distance, but a condition to be inhabited.
 In this sense, a depth or interiority existed behind, or upon, Hunter's flat surfaces.